jstafford74/bamazon/README.md

 ## Overview

 This exercise has 3 sections: Customer, Supervisor & Manager.
-- [ ] Database Requirements:
+## Database Requirements:
-      1. Create a MySQL Database called `bamazon`.
+- [ ] 1.
+Create a MySQL Database called `bamazon`.
-      2. Create a Table inside of that database called `products`.
+- [ ] 2.
+Create a Table inside of that database called `products`.
   - The products table should have each of the following columns:

    * item_id (unique id for each product)